Deep-Symmetry/afterglow/README.md

   shows with non-Clojurists.
 - [ ] See if [thi-ng/color](https://github.com/thi-ng/color) is a
   better fit.
-- [ ] Once I release the first version, answer this StackOverflow [question](http://stackoverflow.com/questions/9582192/dmx-software-to-control-lights-with-programmable-interface).
+- [x] Once I release the first version, answer this StackOverflow [question](http://stackoverflow.com/questions/9582192/dmx-software-to-control-lights-with-programmable-interface).
-  - [ ] Also submit a link to
+  - [x] Also submit a link to [TOPLAP](http://toplap.org/contact-page/).
-    [TOPLAP](http://toplap.org/contact-page/).
   - [ ] Also post a followup to this
     [article](http://radar.oreilly.com/2015/05/creative-computing-with-clojure.html)
     and reach out to some of the artists themselves.
+(Sadly too late to post a comment on the thread, but I should try contacting the artists!)

 ### References